Mary Ellen Wilson: New York State Supreme Court

-On April 9, 1874, the child testified in court regarding the abuse she had suffered:
+On April 9, 1874, Mary Ellen, now aged 10, testified in court regarding the abuse she had suffered:

 My father and mother are both dead.
 I don’t know how old I am.
 I have no recollection of a time when I did not live with the Connollys.
 Mamma has been in the habit of whipping and beating me almost every day.
 She used to whip me with a twisted whip—a rawhide.
 The whip always left a black and blue mark on my body.
 I have now the black and blue marks on my head which were made by Mamma and also a cut on the left side of my forehead which was made by a pair of scissors.
 She struck me with the scissors and cut me; I have no recollection of ever having been kissed by any one—have never been kissed by Mamma.
 I have never been taken on my mamma's lap and caressed or petted.
 I never dared to speak to anybody, because if I did, I would get whipped.
 I do not know for what I was whipped—Mamma never said anything to me when she whipped me.
 I do not want to go back to live with Mamma, because she beats me so.
 I have no recollection ever being on the street in my life.

 A jury convicted Mrs. Connolly of assault and battery and the judge sentenced her to one year in prison.
 That year, the New York Society for the Prevention of Cruelty to Children was founded, the first organization of its kind.